 1. Narcotic Side Effects

-In effect, narcotics trigger the release of large amounts of endorphins in the brain, the body’s own “feel good” chemicals.
+In effect, narcotics trigger the release of large amounts of dopamine in the brain, the body’s own “feel good” chemical.
 Even in cases where a person takes opiates for medicinal purposes, these effects can still predispose him or her to narcotic drug abuse.

 2. Muddled Thinking Processes